MartinAstro/GravNN/README.md

 In particular, features like prominent mountain ranges (Himalayas, Andes, etc), boundaries between tectonic plates, and regional hotspots each generate considerable gravitational perturbations.
 These features are unique in that they are predominately discontinuous, geographically localized features.

 ## Discontinuity + Periodic Basis = Bad Idea
 Spherical harmonics (the 3D analog to a Fourier series) are particularly ill-suited to represent such features.
-Take for example the famous [Gibbs phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon) -- an attempt to represent a discontinuous square-wave or heaviside function using an infinite of periodic bases.
+Take for example the famous [Gibbs phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon) -- an attempt to represent a discontinuous square-wave or heaviside function using an infinite number of periodic bases.

-An infinite number of sine and cosine harmonics must be superimposed together before these discontinuous features are represented accurate.
+An infinite number of sine and cosine harmonics must be superimposed together before these discontinuous features are represented accurately.
 The same problem exists for the Earth (or other planetary) gravity modelling problems.
 Despite this, considerable effort has been put forth to generate high-fidelity spherical harmonic models --- some which contain more than 4-million parameters.
-Rather than continuing to fund efforts and mission to further refine these high-fidelity spherical harmonic model, perhaps a better question to ask is if a better basis function could be used --- one that accommodates the most significant perturbations first without prescribing unnatural geometries onto the problem.
+Rather than continuing to fund efforts and mission to further refine these high-fidelity spherical harmonic model, perhaps a more interesting question to ask is if a better basis function could be used --- one that accommodates the most significant perturbations first without prescribing unnatural geometries onto the problem.

 ## Periodic Bases are Prone to Aliasing